software-mansion-labs/webgpu-workshop/src/lessons/3_LavaLamp/README.md

 });
 ```

-2.2 Colorize perlin noise.
-You can use mix method to blend color based on `n` parameter.
+2.2 Colorize the perlin noise.
+You can use the `mix` method to blend color based on `n` parameter.
 📁 `lamp.web.ts`
 ```diff
 const mainFragment = tgpu['~unstable'].fragmentFn({